metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 Never use same password to log in to multiple places, use unique password for each login.

 5. Don't let your email program or web interface auto load email content.\
-Also important not to open attachments you don't recognize or didn't ask for.
+Configure you mail client to be restrictive, also important not to open attachments you don't recognize or didn't ask for.

 6. Never disable antivirus or firewall except to troubleshoot issues.\
 Btw.
 Troubleshooting doesn't include installing software or visiting some web site.